LyubomirT/discord-lle/README.md

 ### NOTE ⚠

-This bot requires Privileged Gateway Intents to be enabled.
-You can enable them in the Discord Developer Portal under the "Bot" tab.
-These are required for the bot to be able to log messages from servers and send messages to DMs.
+Privileged Gateway Intents must be enabled for this bot.
+You can enable them by going to the "Bot" page in the Discord Developer Portal.
+These are essential for the bot to log server messages and deliver messages to DMs.

 ![image](https://discordpy.readthedocs.io/en/latest/_images/discord_privileged_intents.png)

 ## Usage 📦

-The bot will automatically log messages (or message attachments) to the specified directory.
-The directory, however, must follow a specific format:
+Messages (or message attachments) will be automatically logged to the selected directory by the bot.
+The directory, on the other hand, must adhere to a specified format:

 ```
 DMs